If I had a dollar for every person who told me they’re switching to Linux because it’s free, I could buy a few copies of Windows 10.

 The default selection of apps is modest, and leans in favor of image editing and desktop publishing software.
 The fact that it doesn’t overwhelm you with dozens of unknown apps makes Fedora Design Suite perfect for artists who are just starting with Linux.

 Highlights: Fedora Design Suite does a great job of introducing you to graphic design via its extensive list of tutorials, which is accessible from the main Applications menu.
 As for bundled software, Entangle is a fantastic app that lets you control a digital camera from your computer.

-Alternative: If openSUSE is closer to your heart than Fedora, try Newt OS Studio.
+Alternative: If openSUSE is closer to your heart than Fedora, try Newt OS Studio [No longer available].
 It’s a project similar to Fedora Design Suite, but based on the latest stable version of openSUSE.
 Newt lets you choose between two slim DEs (LXDE and Loki), and the apps it offers — Gimp, Inkscape, Darktable, Audacity, Scribus, Sweet Home 3D… — should sound familiar to everyone.

 Ubuntu Studio: All-Around Simplicity

 Probably the most popular multimedia Linux distro, Ubuntu Studio has been a part of Ubuntu family since 2007.
 There’s a lot to love about this distribution: from a rich software catalogue and a bunch of fonts installed by default to a low-latency kernel and helpful JACK tweaks.
 For example, Ubuntu Studio makes it possible to use Pulse Audio and JACK simultaneously, and it comes with a graphical tool called Qjackctl that serves as a user-friendly control panel for JACK.